Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

+and thwy are starting up again. i cant wait till i fluffy zebra pin you all. duck you gundy and this geoup of losers your maintain. fuck you all and whqt your doing right now out of hate. fuck uou all. watch. everyone will onow gundy and patrick how and what you did.  my name isnt on any papers, you know who is!  get fucked. its about to be ofer for yoy. fuck this pain gundy. i will fluffy dragon zebra pin bin you all.

 patrick snitching on T and evryone else. you will rind out you ugly fluffly dragon.

 if that lady down there had any fucking clue how badly patrick is playing them all, shed shoot him on site. honestly, gundy too, they put her here for this reason.  too bad everyone knows fundy.  your fucked. all of you are so fucked.